OasisLMF/OasisPlatform/docs/_sources/repository-management.rst.txt

 Cloning the repository
 ----------------------

-You can clone this repository using HTTPS or SSH, but it is recommended that that you use SSH: first ensure that you have generated an SSH key pair on your local machine and add the public key of that pair to your GitHub account (use the GitHub guide at
+You can clone this repository from `GitHub <https://github.com/OasisLMF/OasisApi>`_ using HTTPS or SSH, but it is recommended that that you use SSH: first ensure that you have generated an SSH key pair on your local machine and add the public key of that pair to your GitHub account (use the GitHub guide at